RaghuReddy-M/RaghuReddy-M/README.md

 - 👋 Hi, I’m @RaghuReddy-M
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Full stack
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on python full stack.   developer
-- 📫 How to reach me ...
+- 📫 How to reach me->> raghumarthala0@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 RaghuReddy-M/RaghuReddy-M is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.